zilphar/Bike-Purchases/README.md

 ![image](https://github.com/zilphar/Bike-Purchases/assets/116642579/61572ab1-2dc4-4058-be35-f99ceef7977f)

 48% of the customers which equals 481 customers whose data was collected purchased a bike while 52% of them did not purchase.

-This can be considered a positive sign expecially if the company is planning to increase bike sales.
+This can be considered a positive sign especially if the company is planning to increase bike sales.
+The purchase rate indicates a notable demand for bikes by customers.
+If there are effective marketing startegies in the company to capitalize this demand, then this is particulary positive.

+**2. Is there a correlation between income levels,age, and commute distance and the likelihood of purchasing a bike?**